Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 I thought the judge, no, we already have a Messiah, and it's Obama.

-Now you know this is going to be reversed.
+Now, you know, this is going to be reversed.

-Bulloo is her last name.
+Baloo is her last name.

-It's it's it's it's uh spelled B-A-L-L-E-U.
+It's spelled B-A-L-L-E-U.

 You probably thought it was something else.

-I just think it's a great name for a judge in Tennessee.
+But her Judge Ballou, I just think it's a great name for a judge in Tennessee.

-Buford T Justice.
+Buford T. Justice.

-It just it was just a perfect name.
+It was just a perfect name.

-Uh CVS, the pharmacy.
+CVS, the pharmacy.

 CVS pharmacy customers are being asked for ID when they buy nail polish remover.